 This is a beautiful side dish anytime, but especially great for a dinner party.
-When I cook Mashed Potato, Carrot and Caramelized Onions for a dinner party, I make them in advance, and the put them into individual ramekins that I coat with butter and panko breadcrumbs.
-Easily made a day or two in advance, this simple side is then reheated in a 375ºF oven for about 30 minutes and then turn out onto the plate.
+When I cook Mashed Potato, Carrot, and Caramelized Onions for a dinner party, I make them in advance and then put them into individual ramekins that I coat with butter and panko breadcrumbs.
+Easily made a day or two in advance, this simple side is then reheated in a 375ºF oven for about 30 minutes and then turned out onto the plate.
 Prepared this way, they are slightly crunchy on the outside, and creamy on the inside.

 For a daily dish, I simply prepare the potato, carrot, and onions and put some sautéed panko breadcrumbs over the top, the same flavor, easily done, and still delish!

 I served these with Lindy's German Style Short Ribs.
 Perfect pairing.

 Mashed Potato and Carrot with Caramelized Onions